-As part of the SM&CR, the FCA introduced a new set of Conduct Rules that will apply to all employees within firms – not just approved individuals.
+As part of the SM&CR, the FCA introduced a new set of Conduct Rules that apply to all employees within firms – not just approved individuals.
 These enforceable rules set basic standards of good personal conduct against which the regulator can hold people to account.
 The FCA views these Conduct Rules as a means to improve standards of individual behaviour in firms from the top down and the bottom up.
 The Conduct Rules are described as a meaningful change in the standards of conduct the regulator expects from those working in the industry.

 - Introduction – application and logic of the SM&CR Conduct Rules